mautrix/docs/bridges/python/setup/index.md

 * A Matrix homeserver that supports application services (e.g. [Synapse](https://github.com/matrix-org/synapse)).
   You need access to register an appservice, which usually involves editing the homeserver config file.
 * A PostgreSQL server, v10 or higher (which you should already have for Synapse).
+  * Make sure you don't share databases between unrelated programs.
+    Shared postgres instance is fine, but shared database is not.
 * If installing optional dependencies, see the [optional dependencies](../optional-dependencies.md) page.
 * <span class="bridge-filter" bridges="telegram">**mautrix-telegram**: </span>
   Telegram app ID and hash (get from [my.telegram.org](https://my.telegram.org/apps)).